Skip to main content

 • Can be recycled again and again without loss of quality

-Recyclability is an important part of the circular transition.
+Recyclability is a cornerstone of the circular transition.
 Lindab therefore strives to increase the proportion of recycled content in our materials.
-With products made in decarbonised steel, we get sustainable products with minimal climate impact.
+By using decarbonised steel, we can offer products that combine durability with minimal climate impact.